 By 1907 production of wine ceased and eventually the property was partitioned off into smaller pieces and became a private estate with numerous owners over the ensuing decades.
 In 1952 the Martini family acquired Edge Hill (Louis P and Elizabeth Martini) – Louis’s father Louis M Martini founded the iconic Martini Winery.
 The Martini’s lived in the old Edge Hill winery building and used the distillery for an old ‘barn’ and garage.
 After Louis P died in 1998 Elizabeth wanted to live somewhere that required less upkeep so she sold the property to Leslie Rudd in 2000 (incidentally Martini Winery sold to Gallo family 2 years later).

 Leslie Rudd has a long history in the wine industry; his parents founded Standard Beverage Corporation in 1949 – this would go on to become the largest wine and spirits wholesaler in the state of Kansas.
 As a result his involvement in the spirits and wine industry dates from an early age.
 His contributions to the Napa Valley aren’t always recognized (as a lot of his interactions and charity works were done well under the radar).
-His more visible properties in the Napa Valley include Rudd Estate at the eastern terminus of Oakville Cross Road, the Oakville Grocery at the other end of Oakville Cross Road (California’s oldest continuously operating deli), founded Press Restaurant in St. Helena and owned Dean & Deluca for a number of years before selling to a Bangkok, Thailand based company – among numerous other business ventures.
+His more visible properties in the Napa Valley include Rudd Estate at the eastern terminus of Oakville Cross Road, owned the Oakville Grocery for many years – located at the other end of Oakville Cross Road (California’s oldest continuously operating deli) before selling this iconic store to Jean Charles Boisset in late 2018, is the founder of Press Restaurant in St. Helena and owned Dean & Deluca for a number of years before selling to a Bangkok, Thailand based company – among numerous other business ventures.
 Leslie passed away in May 2018.

 True to Edge Hill’s heritage, Rudd decided to plant a number of varietals including Zinfandel, Petite Sirah, Mourvèdre, Grenache, Carignane, and just a few vines of Alicante Bouschet.
 In the “old days” this was a common way of making wine – taking fruit from a vineyard that contains a number of red varietals and calling it your “mixed blacks”.